GluuFederation/docs-ce-prod/3.0.2/source/integration/saas/aws.md

-# Login to AWS Webconsole using Gluu
+# Amazon AWS SSO with Gluu Server

 This doc will teach you how setup Gluu to be your IDP for access to the AWS webconsole.
 By using Gluu as your IDP, you can bypass the process of creating user accounts in AWS.